 F and the mass

-m are still not the same thing, but they are exactly proportional so you can convert weight into mass and vice versa.
+m are still not the same thing, but they are exactly proportional so you can convert weight to mass and vice versa.

 Well, that is not true.
 If we move from one planet to another, it starts to get a bit more complicated.
-In the next section, we will talk about this scenario which should also help explain the difference between mass and weight in a clearer way.
+In the next section, we will talk about this scenario, which should also explain the difference between mass and weight in a clearer way.

 A guide on weight and mass for interplanetary travelers

-We have already seen that mass and weight are interchangeable if we stay on the one planet, like the Earth because the value of gravitational acceleration remains the same.
+We have already seen that mass and weight are interchangeable if we stay on the same planet because the value of gravitational acceleration remains the same.
 However, when we move from one planet to another the value of

-Each planet has a different composition in terms of, e.g., mass and radius.
-That means, the gravitational acceleration isn't the same, and an object (with the constant mass) has different weight depending on the planet it is on.
-If you don't believe us, you can see this effect in our weight on other planets calculator and even prepare a planet weight conversion table for yourself.
+Each planet has a different mass, radius and chemical composition meaning the forces they exert are wildly different.
+It follows then that the gravitational acceleration isn't the same, and an object (with the constant mass) has different weight depending on the planet it is on.
+If you don't believe us, you can see this effect in our weight on other planets calculator and even prepare a planetary weight conversion table for yourself.
 However, this time, it will convert weight on one planet to the weight on another, instead of converting pounds to kg.

 In practical terms, this all means that even though the mass of one body doesn't change on various planets, the weight does.
 So if you would like to keep talking about weight in kilograms, you will need to specify also the

 g value on each planet, which makes it less convenient.
-One exception would be if we found a planet with the same size and mass as the Earth.
-This planet will have the same density.
+One exception would be if we found a planet with the exact same size and mass as the Earth.
+This planet would have the same density.

-Another instance in which the mass and the weight can change independently is when we get submerged in a liquid, such as water.
+Another instance in which the mass and the weight can change independently is when we submerge ourselves in a liquid, such as water.
 In this case, the value of

 The weight of the human body: a brief overview

 So far we have discussed weight, how to use the weight converter, different weight conversion tables, and weight units.
-Basically, we have talked about weight (or mass) as a physical quantity, that is just from the physics point of view.
-However, the most interesting aspect of weight is that relating to our body weight.
+Basically, we have talked about weight (or mass) as a physical quantity, that is just from the point of view of physics.
+However, the most interesting aspect of weight is the relation between it and our body weight.

 Does body weight really matter for your health?

 Despite being widely used, BMI is not the "be all and end all" indicator since, for example, many high-level athletes tend to rank "obese" in such a marker.
-This is because it doesn't measure the amount of fat in your body (which is the main risk factor) so that the amount of water in your body (which you can estimate with water calculator by body weight) could also affect your BMI as can muscle.
+This is because it doesn't measure the amount of fat (which is the main risk factor), water (which you can estimate with water calculator by body weight), or muscle in your body, which will affect your BMI.

 The best option is to get a body composition exam.
 You can also estimate your lean body mass using our calculator.
-Moreover, if you can get such a body composition exam, why not compare how you would stack up compared to some elite forces using army body fat calculator?
+Moreover, if you can get a body composition exam, why not see how you stack up compared to some special forces using our army body fat calculator?

 How to lose weight in a healthy manner?

-The desire to lose or gain weight comes hand in hand with caring about your health and physique.
+The desire to lose or gain weight goes hand in hand with caring about your health and physique.
 The only correct way to do it is following professional advice.
-However, as we've said before when talking about body weight, there are several broad guidelines that are generally accepted as healthy ways to lose weight: watch your diet and exercise.
+However, as we've said before when talking about body weight, there are several broad guidelines that are generally accepted as healthy ways to lose weight.
+These are watching your diet and exercising.
 Let's see how some tools can help you in such efforts.
-For the weight loss, we divided the tools into two different sections: diet and exercise.
+For weight loss, we've divided the tools into two different sections: diet and exercise.
 To properly lose weight, we would advise doing both with moderation, but any of them on its own should still yield results.

-To lose weight by means of controlling your food intake, we would recommend a fantastic calculator we made here called food calories that will help you be mindful of what you're putting in your body and adapt it to your needs.
+To lose weight by means of controlling your food intake, we would recommend a fantastic calculator we made, the food calories calculator, that will help you be mindful of what you're putting in your body and help you to adapt your diet to your needs.
 If you are serious about losing weight, you need to weigh your food, at least until you get a sense of how much food weighs.
-It is also important to control your macros for weight loss since not all calories are equally healthy and you always need at least a bit of everything.
-It is one of the reasons that, e.g., eggs, chickpeas, and kale are so popular recently.
+It is also important to control your macros for weight loss since not all calories are equally healthy and you always need at least a little bit of everything.
+It is one of the reasons that foodstuffs such as eggs, chickpeas, and kale are so popular recently.
 As a small bonus, we would recommend checking our food calculators like the marvelous egg boiling calculator that will help you get those eggs perfectly cooked to your liking every single time.

-The problem with these types of exercises is that they require much time and can even get boring for some people.
+The problem with these types of exercises is that they require a lot of time and can get boring for some people.
 That's where HIIT comes in handy.
 These are short but very intense exercises done in quick succession with short periods of rest in between.
-This type of exercises include weight lifting (or technically mass lifting), and they burn more fat per minute than cardio.
-HIIT exercises usually lead to muscle gains so even if your overall weight doesn't drop as much as with pure cardio, some would argue it's even better cause it helps you look better and be more capable in general.
+This type of exercises include weight lifting (or technically mass lifting) and burns more fat per minute than cardio.
+HIIT exercises usually lead to muscle gain, so, even if your overall weight doesn't drop as much as with pure cardio, some would argue it's even better cause it helps you look better and be more capable in general.
 Typical exercises include squats, deadlifts, curls (of many types) and the ever-popular bench press.